alice-gottlieb/nautilus-dashboard/README.md

 Additionally, set `cutoff` to a low number if testing things out.

 ### Skip the following step if you already have a csv of per-slide data
-For performance purposes, copy `scripts/populate_cache.csv.py` to the root directory of the repository and run it from there.
+For performance purposes, copy `scripts/populate_cache.csv.py` to the root directory of the repository, edit the `bucket_name` variable inside near the beginning to the bucket you want to cache.
 This will generate a file
-`slide_df_cache/slides.csv` that caches an initial first pass at per-slide data, with a set prediction threshold.
+`slide_df_cache/slides.csv` that caches an initial first pass at per-slide data, with a set prediction threshold if any prediction data can be found.
+It will default to a version without prediction data otherwise.

 # Run #
 ```